PavelSimon/PY-framework/README.md

 # PY-Framework

-A secure, robust FastHTML and DuckDB-based web framework with state-of-the-art authentication, minimal JavaScript, enterprise-grade security, and OAuth integration support.
+A secure, robust FastHTML and DuckDB-based web framework with state-of-the-art authentication, minimal JavaScript, enterprise-grade security, OAuth integration, and two-factor authentication support.
 Created with full support for Claude Code.

 ## 🚀 Features